Azure/azure-quickstart-templates/quickstarts/microsoft.compute/vmss-quickstart-linux/README.md

 This template deploys a simple VM Scale Set of Ubuntu VMs behind an Azure Load Balancer.
 The VM Scale set is in Flexible Orchestration Mode.
+Use the os parameter to choose Linux (Ubuntu) or Windows (Windows Server Datacenter 2019) deployment.

 `Tags:Managed Disks, Azure VMs, VMSS`